 I know right?
 If only life was that simple.

 Coming back to the blog title – How to get your employees do more by doing less and improve their employee performance?
 As much as the title seems intriguing I’d like to clarify the crux before anyone feels deceived.
 If you actually visited this blog with the intention to get more done out of your employees without really doing much – I’m sorry but I have to burst your bubble.
 I and no one cannot disregard the fact that you have to work hard to reap the fruit.
 In fact, you have to be smart to be able to achieve anything in life.
 For the rest of you who figured out what I am talking about – Kudos!

 Want to get your employees to do more?

-Yes, I am talking about nothing else but automation – do less manual work and get more time for yourself and your employees to get more things done in just the exact same time.
+Yes, I am talking about nothing else but automation – do less manual work and get more time for yourself and your employees to improve their employee performance in just the exact same time.
 I have 3 really important and interesting features to discuss with you so that you can share your opinion on this as well.
 The three things are namely – the recruitment process, goal settings and feedback sessions.
 If you are an HR or among the top management level of your organisation, you might already know how important these 3 stages are for your company as well as your employee management.
 However, we don’t really read much about the role of automation in these 3 processes, do we?

 Okay, let’s hear it then..